josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 The version identifier of the application is determined by the contents of all resources, and it changes if any of them change.
 In practice, the version is determined by the contents of the `ngsw.json` file, which includes hashes for all known content.
-If any of the cached files change, the file's hash will change in `ngsw.json`, causing the Angular service worker to treat the active set of files as a new version.
+If any of the cached files change, the hash of the file will change in `ngsw.json`, causing the Angular service worker to treat the active set of files as a new version.

 <div class="alert is-helpful">